eProsima/Fast-DDS-monitor/docs/rst/user_manual/pro/explorer_panel.rst

 Data is aggregated across all entities related to the selected one, using a single bin spanning all available data.
 When no entity is selected, the summary covers all entities in the application.
+The values update automatically every 25 seconds; clicking |refresh| forces an immediate update.

 .. figure:: /rst/figures/screenshots/statistics_panel_pro.png
     :align: center

+The table below lists every data kind shown in this panel together with the aggregation function applied and a brief description of the metric.
+Each value is computed over a single time bin that spans all the data collected since monitoring started for the relevant entities.

 .. list-table::
     :header-rows: 1